derhansen/sf_event_mgt/Documentation/ForAdministrators/Configuration/Plugins/UserRegistrationPlugin/Index.rst

 the plugin output for logged in users and/or users belonging to a user group.
 Anyway, the plugin will only output content if there is an active FE user session.

+The plugin is both used to output a list- and a detail view.

 Nearly all important settings can be made through the plugin, which override the settings made with TypoScript.
 All plugin settings can also be configured with TypoScript (use :php:`plugin.tx_sfeventmgt.settings.` with the keys shown below).